Skip to main content Skip to footer

 Token authentication - This user authentication process creates a temporary token or identifier for a user after they have been vetted by the application's identity management database or service.
 Now, whenever users need to access other approved applications, they don't need to reenter their username and password.
 Instead, the user uses a non-login method like an RFID card.
 Imprivata's Single Sign-On solution is an example of token authentication, granting healthcare workers access to medical applications and networks through their RFID fobs once the workers have been authenticated by the system.

-Biometric authentication – IT systems verify users’ identities through their unique biological traits, such as their faces, fingerprints, voice, and the iris of their eyes.
-Certain medical tablets have built-in fingerprint readers while select medical computers with Windows Hello software can perform facial recognition.
+Biometric authentication - IT systems verify users' identities through their unique biological traits, such as their faces, fingerprints, voice, and the iris of their eyes.
+Certain medical grade tablets have built-in fingerprint readers while select medical computers with Windows Hello software can perform facial recognition.

 Certificate-based authentication - Similar to token authentication, certificate-based authentication uses the interaction of public keys, private keys, and certificate authorities (CAs) instead of tokens.